LoganWilliams1/mhm2_kmer_analysis_v2/docs/mhm_guide.md

 **`--post-asm BOOL`**

 Perform alignment of reads to final assembly after assembly has completed, and compute abundances.
 If set to true.
-MHM2 will align the original reads to the final assembly and report the results in a file, `final_assembly.sam`, in [SAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).
-MHM2 will also compute the abundances (depths) for the contigs in the final assembly and write the results to the file, `final_assembly_depths.txt`.
+MHM2 will align the original reads to the final assembly and write one output SAM file (with extension `.sam`) per input file.
+The headers for all the SAM files will be all written to a single file, `final_assembly.header.sam`.
+The output will be in [SAM format](https://samtools.github.io/hts-specs/SAMv1.pdf).
+MHM2 will also compute the abundances (depths) for the scaffolds in the final assembly and write the results to the file, `final_assembly_depths.txt`.
 The format of this file is the same as that used by [MetaBAT](https://bitbucket.org/berkeleylab/metabat/), and so can be used together with the `final_assembly.fasta` for post-assembly binning, e.g.:

 `metabat2 -i final_assembly.fasta -a final_assembly_depths.txt -o bins_dir/bin`